-IO is committed to strengthening relationships with industry and association leaders by providing clarity on its priorities and promoting collaboration to identify and address shared issues and opportunities.
-IO works collaboratively with its partners and client ministries to ensure residents and businesses can participate in developments impacting their communities.
+A concerted strategy of stakeholder engagement strengthens relationships with industry and association leaders, provides clarity regarding IO's priorities, and promotes collaboration to address shared issues and concerns.
+As IO's work continues to evolve, our direct engagement with communities increases for programs such as TOC and other development supporting government priorities.
+IO is committed to working with its partners and client ministries to ensure residents and businesses can participate in developments impacting their communities through consistent, accessible, and open engagement.

-IO's communications strategy also supports the corporate priority to attract and retain talented people, and to promote an innovative and inclusive work environment within the agency.
+IO's communication strategy also supports the corporate priority to attract and retain talented people, to promote an innovative and inclusive work environment within the agency.